 Students should note that many Engineering Sciences courses require prerequisites in addition to those noted.
 No courses other than those used as prerequisites to the minor may be taken under the Non-Recording Option to satisfy requirements of the minor.
+Courses used in the major cannot be used to satisfy requirements of the minor.

 PREREQUISITES

 Mathematics MATH 3 Introduction to Calculus 3 courses

 MATH 8 Calculus of Functions of One and Several Variables

 MATH 13 Calculus of Vector-Valued Functions

-Physics PHYS 13 Introductory Physics I 2
+Physics PHYS 13 Introductory Physics I 2 courses

-PHYS 14 Introductory Physics II 2 courses
+PHYS 14 Introductory Physics II

 REQUIRED COURSES

 Core courses ENGS 20 Introduction to Scientific Computing, OR COSC 1 Introduction to Programming and Computation AND COSC 10 Problem Solving via Object-Oriented Programming 3 courses

 ENGS 21 Introduction to Engineering

 ENGS 22 Systems

 Electives (choose 2) Any engineering sciences undergraduate course numbered above 20 (excluding 80 and 87) 2 courses

-For advice, contact the chair of Engineering Sciences, Professor Erland Schulson.
+For advice, contact the chair of Engineering Sciences, Professor Douglas Van Citters.